NicoHood/NicoHoodProtocol/README.md

 at the moment and up to 16 direct commands.
 See specs below.

 The Protocol is written for a general use but also has built in functions to use it with Arduino and RaspberryPi.
-It works with and Stream Class on the Arduino like HardwareSerial, CDCSerial, Wire, and so on.
+It works with any Stream Class on the Arduino like HardwareSerial, CDCSerial, Wire, and so on.

 Download